Practice Areas

 Getting Started

 Most engagements begin with a scoping call to define the matter, regulatory context, and timeline.
-From there, the engagement is structured (hourly, project-based, or retainer) to fit the scope and existing internal processes.
+From there, the engagement is structured around a value-based fee arrangement (fixed, capped, phased, or a retainer or subscription) matched to the scope, with hourly rates reserved for work beyond the agreed scope.

 For device companies managing distribution networks, supply chains, and regulatory obligations across multiple markets, fractional counsel arrangements provide continuity without the overhead of additional headcount.